Communication

-8 min read
+8 mins read

 Search Engine Optimisation (SEO) is a term that might sound scary at first.
-However, it’s actually a very simple idea that could contribute to a high ranking of your organisation’s website on Google.
-You only need to follow a couple of easy nonprofit SEO tips.
+However, it’s actually a very simple idea that could contribute to a high ranking of your website on Google.
+You only need to follow a couple of easy SEO tips.

 A high-ranking website on search engines like Google allows you to connect with a wider audience, raise more awareness of your mission, and ultimately magnify your impact.